ScottHarrisonDev/ScottHarrisonDev/README.md

 Currently leading the backend team at [Vafo Digital](https://vafo.digital/).

-I've worked with many languages, frameworks and tools over the years but my current work is mostly focused around **TypeScript, AWS, Terraform, Node and Astro**
+I've worked with many languages, frameworks and tools over the years but my current work is mostly focused around architectural planning and building infrastructure with **TypeScript, AWS, Terraform and Node**

 ### Get In Touch